Learn how to manage and change your Stitch subscription plan, enter payment details, view invoices, and cancel your

 Plans are based on the volume of rows and events replicated per month.
 Each plan has a monthly allotment of replicated rows.

 Stitch counts the following as a ‘replicated row’:

 - A new row, or a never-before-replicated row replicated through Stitch,

 - An updated row, or an existing row that’s been changed,

 - A sub-row created from de-nesting nested data structures, and

 - A copy of an existing row.
 For example: Rows in tables that are replicated fully during each replication job or rows replicated as a result of resetting Replication Keys.

-For an in-depth walkthrough of how Stitch calculates your usage, check out the Understanding & Reducing Your Row Usage guide.
+For an in-depth walkthrough of how Stitch calculates your usage, check out the Understanding and Reducing Your Row Usage guide.